 - Improve prevention and treatment for bone cancer metastasis

-- Foster existing collaborations between the two institutions in this area
+- Foster existing collaborations between the three institutions in this area

 Bone Research Club

 The Bone Research Club is an informal group of Bone Disease Program of Texas researchers and clinicians that meets to discuss a variety of topics in skeletal biology.